yojona/challenge/README.md

     - Docker

 # Logs
-The system will log every change in the user preferences, joining channels, subscribing categories, etc. Logs for messages are not implemented.
+The system will log every notification for each user subscribed.